The Bactrian Camel

 During the long periods without drinking the camel demonstrates one of its remarkable physiological adaptations.
 It can lose water from its body tissues equal to a quarter of its entire weight!
 The emaciated and dehydrated animal will then need to drink at least 20 gallons of water in order to restore its body liquid level and at the same time slake its intense thirst.
 The amazing thing is that the water is very rapidly absorbed by the body tissues and the camel quickly loses much of its emaciated appearance!

 The hump of a camel contains a store of fatty tissue which can be used as a source of food and energy when natural vegetation is in short supply or non-existent.
-Camels can be bad-tempered and untrustworthy animals capable of inflicting a vicious slashing bite.
+Camels can be bad-tempered animals capable of inflicting a vicious slashing bite.
 They can also spit a foul smelling 'soup' of regurgitated food at anyone who irritates them sufficiently.
 Despite all this, the camel can carry a load of around 181k (400lb) over considerable distances, while the dromedary or riding camel can travel up to 100 miles in one days, so it is not really surprising that camels are regarded as valuable working animals.

 The camel family originated in North America, where fossils of many different kinds of camel 'prototypes' have been discovered.
 These early camels seem to have appeared in a wide range of shapes and sizes, with the smallest being only the size of a rabbit, and the largest standing 4.5m (15ft) at the shoulder!